What is BSB?

 Plugin Types

-BSB has five types of plugins.
+BSB has four types of plugins.
 Service plugins are where you write your business logic.
-The other four are core infrastructure plugins that power the framework:
+The other three are core infrastructure plugins that power the framework:

 • service-* - Your code goes here.
 Business logic, API handlers, workers - this is what you build.